All Episodes

 What else?

-But I probably have uh have told you enough.
+I probably have told you enough.

-Anyway, it must must uh must take a brief time out.
+Anyway, must take a brief time out.

 We'll be back and wrap it up here in just a sec.

-CNN is saying that the purpose of Patrick Kennedy's press conference is to announce that he's entering uh rehab.
+CNN is saying that the purpose of Patrick Kennedy's press conference is to announce that he's entering rehab.

-Um I just want to say that that's good, and I'm not surprised.
+I just want to say that that's good, and I'm not surprised.

 I'm not surprised by it at all.

-One of the things I didn't get a chance to get to today, folks, uh a bunch of people that were in Great Britain.
+One of the things I didn't get a chance to get to today, folks, a bunch of people that were in Great Britain.

 It'll happen here soon.

-Not only are mobile phones bad, they're dangerous, and they cause brain cancer.
+Not only are mobile phones bad, they're dangerous and they cause brain cancer.

 Now they are as addictive as smoking.